regorxxx/ajquery-xxx/README.md

 * Tile, artist, album tags are cut at display to soft-force one track per row.
 * General tweaks to UI placement, space usage, fonts (larger) and many QOL changes.
 * Rating is now shown on the playlist list for every item (stars).
-* Themes: dark/light. (new themes may be easily added editing the html)
+* Themes: dark/light and dynamic colors. (new themes may be easily added editing the html)
 * Default 20 items per page.
 * Artwork: non-playing and non-artwork found images are now animations.
 * Extended controls reworked: rating and Custom contextual menu Buttons.